brandonbozek/brandonbozek.github.io/_posts/2018-6-10-honey-part1.md

 It is worth noting that the linear fit to the price of honey over time does a poor job describing changes in the price on small timescales.
 I illustrate that further in the plot below where, despite a small number of points, there are clear variations in the price with respect to the linear regression.
-As disucssed above, the changes in the price of honey can be broken into three periods: a linear increase from 2005-2012 due to a linear decrease in market size likely triggered by the colony collapse disorder, a roughly constant price from 1999-2001 when the market size was also roughly constant, and a temporary
+As discussed above, the changes in the price of honey can be broken into three periods: a linear increase from 2005-2012 due to a linear decrease in market size likely triggered by the colony collapse disorder, a roughly constant price from 1999-2001 when the market size was also roughly constant, and a temporary